 At the time of writing, Tesla remains the clear leader in the EV market by volume sold.
 The company continues to expand its influence in the renewable energy and automotive sectors.
 Notable developments include its ventures into solar energy products and large-scale battery storage solutions, aligning with its mission of sustainable energy consumption.

 However, storm clouds are on the horizon regarding stock performance.
-Analysts are finally worried about the company’s future after recent reports indicated that Tesla was the worst-performing stock on the NASDAQ in early 2024.
+Analysts are finally worried about the company’s future after recent reports indicated that Tesla was among the worst-performing stocks on the NASDAQ in early 2024.
+Indeed, it has been rocky ever since.
 With traditional automakers beating down Tesla’s door through a combination of scale and pricing, its days of market leadership may be numbered.
-In fact, Chinese automaker BYD may have already unseated Tesla.
+In fact, Chinese automaker BYD has already unseated Tesla.

 This is the hardest stock to call among the companies covered in this article.
-Tesla has been the clear market leader for some time and has established excellent vertical integration and a strong product line.
-As such, Tesla's stock has seen remarkable growth over the past five years, with its price increasing by over 900%.
+Tesla has been the clear market leader for some time, with excellent vertical integration and a strong product line.
+As such, Tesla's stock has seen remarkable growth over the past five years, rising by over 900%.
 Even with a 36.49% decline in 2022 amidst broader market volatility, Tesla's 5-year total return remains impressive.

 Analysts remain cautiously optimistic about Tesla's long-term prospects, citing the company's technological leadership, vertical integration, and ability to capitalize on the global shift toward electric vehicles.

-However, they also note that Tesla faces increasing competition from legacy automakers and new EV startups.
-Other variables that could shape the Tesla stock price in 5 years include macroeconomic factors such as interest rates, as higher rates will typically lead to lower equity valuations.
-In addition, higher rates may also depress the demand for vehicles, as borrowing costs will tend to increase.
+However, analysts also note that Tesla must defend its position not just from legacy automakers and new EV startups, but from sustained pressure on pricing, margins, and market share.
+Other variables that could shape Tesla's stock price in 5 years include macroeconomic factors, such as interest rates, as higher rates typically lead to lower equity valuations.
+In addition, higher rates may depress demand for vehicles, as borrowing costs tend to increase.

 An IPO is when a company first sells shares to the public to raise capital.
 This event is crucial for investors as it provides an opportunity to buy shares early in a company’s growth trajectory, potentially leading to significant returns as the company expands.